EZ4BYG/Trullikon-Project/Figures/readme.md

-Example Figures and a function used to generate the logo .svg
+Example figures and a function used to generate the logo .svg